-There were an estimated 1.3 million incidents of violence experienced by adults aged 16 years and over in the latest CSEW survey for the year ending March 2018.
+There were an estimated 1.3 million incidents of violence experienced by adults aged 16 years and over in the latest CSEW survey for the year ending June 2018.
 This figure has not changed significantly compared with last year.
 This continues a period of no change seen over the last four years, following long-term decreases since the peak in 1995 (Figure 6).

-Figure 6: Crime Survey for England and Wales shows long-term reductions in violent crime but little change in recent years

-England and Wales, year ending December 1981 to year ending March 2018
+Figure 6: Crime Survey for England and Wales shows long-term reductions in violent crime but little change in recent years number of incidents of violent crime.
+England and Wales, year ending December 1981 to year ending June 2018